-A tabular summary of Allied Concrete's compliance record for the year under review is set out in Table 4.
+A tabular summary of Allied Concrete's compliance record for the year under review is set out in Table 3.

-Table 4 Summary of performance for Allied Concrete consent 4539-2
+Table 3 Summary of performance for Allied Concrete consent 4539-2

 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option to minimise effects Observation and discussion at inspection No Levels of suspended solids and pH continue to be high at STW002033.
-2. Limit on stormwater catchment area Observation and discussion at inspection No Unauthorised run-off occurring offsite.
-3. Bunding of above ground hazardous substance storage Observation at inspection Yes 4.
+1. Adoption of best practicable option to minimise effects Observation and discussion at inspections No Levels of suspended solids continue to be high at STW002033 2.
+Limit on stormwater catchment area Observation and discussion at inspections Yes 3.
+Bunding of above ground hazardous substance storage Observation at inspections Yes 4.
 Concentration limits upon potential contaminants in discharge Chemical sampling No Suspended sediment above consent limits 5.
 Discharge cannot cause specified general adverse effects beyond mixing zone Sampling and discharge point inspections Yes 6. pH limits on receiving water as a result of discharge Chemical sampling Yes 7.
-Maintenance of and adherence to contingency plan Site inspections Yes 8.
-Prepare, maintain and adhere to an operation and management plan.
-Site inspections No Outstanding abatement notice 9.
+Maintenance of and adherence to contingency plan Site inspections Yes 3.
+Prepare, maintain and adhere to an operation and management plan Site inspections No As per conditions 1 and 4 above 9.
 Written notification of changes Observation and discussion at inspection found no changes requiring notification N/A 10.
-Optional review provision re environmental effects No further provision for review prior to expiry N/A erall assessment of consent complian ice and environmental performance in respect of Improvement required erall assessment of administrative pe rformance in respect of this consent Improvement required
+Optional review provision re environmental effects No further provision for review prior to expiry N/A erall assessment of consent complian Improvement required erall assessment of administrative pe Improvement required

 During the year, Allied Concrete demonstrated a level of environmental and administrative performance that required improvement as defined in Appendix II.
-During the review period, compliance inspections and water quality analysis found consent conditions were breached on two separate occasions (for the incorrect storage of IBCs and high levels of suspended solids in the stormwater discharge respectively).
-Allied Concrete needs to investigate and mitigate the source of suspended solids in stormwater discharges from their site, as per the outstanding Abatement Notice EAC-22058.
+During the review period, compliance inspections and water quality analysis found consent conditions were breached on two separate occasions for high levels of suspended solids in the stormwater discharge.
+Allied Concrete needs to investigate and mitigate the source of suspended solids in stormwater discharges from their site, to ensure compliance with Abatement Notice EAC-24887.